Club: West Ham United FC | Opening: 1904 | Capacity: 35,016 seats

 Eat, drink, and sleep near Boleyn Ground

-Boleyn Ground is located in the West Ham – Upton Park area, which is not one of London’s best and has little around in terms of entertainment.
+Boleyn Ground is located in the West Ham – Upton Park area, which isn’t one of London’s best and has little around in terms of entertainment.
 There are a few pubs and places to eat along Barking Road, though these fill up quickly on matchdays and it may therefore be more convenient to eat and drink in Central London.

 Alternatively, there are the chain hotels Ibis Barking and Premier Inn in Barking, an approximate 20 to 30-minute walk from the stadium.
 There are also a few pubs and restaurants in the area.
 For an overview of all hotels near Boleyn Ground click here.

-However, if you plan to spend more time in London than just to see the match, then staying in Central London will definitely have your preference.
+That said, if you plan to spend more time in London than just to see the match, staying in Central London will definitely have your preference.

 Tickets for West Ham United games can be bought online, by phone +44 (0) 871 222 2700, or in person at the Ticket Office at the stadium.

 If tickets remain, these can be bought at the stadium’s ticket office from 2 to 3 hours before the match.
 This only happens occasionally though and you will be wise to buy your tickets in advance.

 For more information email email@example.com.